maxhaase/delta_backup/README.md

 **Where do I configure paths, repos, and exclusions?**
 Only in `/etc/delta-backup.conf`.

-## MOUNT A BACKUP AND BROWSE THROUGH THE FILES WITHOUT HARMING ANYTHING :-)
+## MOUNT A VM AND BROWSE THROUGH IT WITHOUT HARMING ANYTHING :-)
 * First, create a place to mount it, for example:
   ` sudo mkdir -p /mnt/host-backup`
 * Then mount it!